chethankush/scorpy/Learning/python/logrotation.md

+###Save this file as logrotation.py and execute as $python logrotation.py
-###This program will perform rotation of logs but only thing is files test1/2/3/4/5.log.gz should be present in the folder
+##This program will perform rotation of logs but only thing is files test1/2/3/4/5.log.gz should be present in the folder
 ```bash
 #!/usr/bin/env python2.7.17
 import os